-Irrigation is the modern equivilent of ear syringing.
+Irrigation is the modern equivalent of ear syringing.
 Ear syringing used to be performed using a large manually driven syringe filled with water.
 Ear syringing is now a banned practice in the UK because the risk of harm was high.
-Irrigation is a much safer alternative because the water pressure is controlled by the machine and massively reduces the risk of trauma.
+Irrigation is a much safer alternative because the water pressure is controlled by the machine and significantly reduces the risk of trauma.

 Who needs Irrigation?